 Are value drivers important to an early stage company?
 Absolutely.
 Think of an equity investor as you would a buyer for the business.
 The same value drivers will resonate.
 VCs will look first at the caliber of the management team.
 A great business idea is doomed to failure without the right team.
 Other value drives such as well documented systems, a solid cash flow growth plan, a diverse customer base, and risk management initiatives will make your business more desirable.
 Consider developing a Venture Value Scorecard to track your progress as you grow the value of your business.

 If you have any questions about increasing the value of your business prior to your exit, please contact us to discuss your particular situation.
-We can help guide you through the process of identifying the current value drivers in your business and creating a road map for increasing value to meet your overall growth and exit objectives.
+We can help guide you through the process of identifying the current value drivers in your business and creating a roadmap for increasing value to meet your overall growth and exit objectives.
 Rick Tifone is a Certified Exit Planner (CExP) and a member of BEI’s Network of Exit Planning Professionals™.
-Send questions to [email protected] or visit Cayenne Consulting, LLC at /exit-planning.php.
+Send questions to [email protected] or visit our Exit Planning page.